+- 3. Possession of alcohol or drugs

-- 4. Throwing hazardous objects in or from the bus - 5.
-Interference with the safe operation of the bus - 6.
-Flagrant insubordination or defiance - 7.
-Vandalism
+- 4. Throwing hazardous objects in or from the bus

+- 5. Interference with the safe operation of the bus

+- 6. Flagrant insubordination or defiance

+- 7. Vandalism

 When rule violations occur, a report is given to the student and principal.
 The principal will attempt to resolve the problem with the student and/or parents.
 The parent is expected to assume major responsibility to counsel the student as to acceptable behavior while riding the school bus.
 These incidents will be recorded in the student's behavioral file.